cps5155/yamaha-receiver-api/readme.md

     $ git clone https://github.com/cps5155/yamaha-receiver-api.git
     $ cd yamaha-receiver-api
-    $ npm install --> this will install the required dependencies listed in package.json (see TODO for now)
+    $ npm install --> this will install the required dependencies listed in package.json
     $ node ./lib/webServer.js -MAC=AA:BB:CC:DD:EE:FF --> start the webServer and provide it your receiver's MAC address

 If you start the server on a network where the MAC address provided via CLI is not found, it will default to use `localhost:80` as the "target".
 When you are using localhost as your target, you should be running the `receiver-mockResponse.js` in the background so that the mock responses are sent back to the webServer as if the receiver was on the network.
 Future enhancement will start the `receiver-mockResponse.js` as a child process of the webserver when localhost is being used (so you don't have to remember to start/stop it manually to test).